kenanlv/VRP-full-stack/README.md

 #### Prerequisites

-> You will need docker running on your local machine.
+> You will need Docker running on your local machine.

 > Register for **Google developer consol** and get the Google API keys as environment variables for the project.
 Find the useful information [here](https://developers.google.com/).

-    APIs needed to registart and obtain secret keys:
+    APIs needed to register and obtain secret keys:

     Google Oauth,
     Google Places,